Nevada Magazine History

 In early 2007, shortly after the arrival of publisher Deb Dudley, the magazine underwent a dramatic redesign, introducing a more contemporary look.
 Dudley aimed to capture the Nevada lifestyle by adding living and style sections to the magazine’s tourism flavor.
 In late 2007, Hollister became publisher and Matthew B. Brown, associate editor since August 2006, took over as editor.
 In July 2008, Hollister retired, and Janet M. Geary took over as publisher.
 In 2009, the magazine went back to its tourism roots, while maintaining a modern design.

 In 2014, Matthew B. Brown resigned as editor, and Geary hired Megg Mueller to take over.
-Since that time, Geary, Mueller, and a staff of just six other dedicated Nevada lovers have continued to create an award-winning magazine dedicated to sharing the story of the Silver State.
+Since that time, Geary, Mueller, and a staff of just six other dedicated Nevada lovers continued to create an award-winning magazine dedicated to sharing the story of the Silver State.
 In 2019, a new website was created, offering the magazine’s first digital subscription and offering subscribers access to the entire collection of the venerable magazine.

 Nevada Magazine has a circulation of about 13,00.
 About 15,000 editions of Nevada Events & Shows are printed as stand-alone publications and distributed at Reno-Tahoe International Airport, statewide visitor centers, and many other locations.
 In print and online, the magazine highlights urban and rural travel, dining, people, history, gaming, events, shows, and more.
 View the history of Nevada Magazine cover images here.